 - 1 First, you map the tag from the device to the gateway.
-This creates a location in the gateway database to store the data associated with the tags. - 2 Second, you map the tag from the gateway database to the gateway Modbus TCP/IP port.
-This sets up an MMS data movement (IEC 61850-8-1) to push the data to the Rockwell Automation[®] Modicon[®] Quantum[®] PLC.
-Premium[®] PLC, or M340[®] PAC (if the tag can be read) or to write to data to the device (if the tag can be written).
-Refer to Mapping Data Attributes in the Gateway to Modbus TCP/IP (page 42) for this second step.
+This creates a location in the gateway database to store the data associated with the tags. - Second, you map the tag from the gateway database to the gateway Modbus TCP/IP port.
+This sets up an MMS data movement (IEC 61850-8-1) to push the data to the Rockwell Automation® Modicon® Quantum® PLC.
+Premium® PLC, or M340® PAC (if the tag can be read) or to write to data to the device (if the tag can be written).
+Refer to Mapping Data Attributes in the Gateway to Modbus TCP/IP (page 36) for this second step.

 Note: Remember that you must configure the gateway so that the IP address is in the same subnet as the 61850 relay device.
-Refer to Configuring the Gateway EtherNet/IP Adapter (page 23).
+Refer to Ethernet Port Configurations (page 17).

-After you have mapped data attributes from one or more IEDs, you can view the mapped data attributes by right-clicking the project bubble and choosing MODBUS TCP/IP Server Mapping.
-See Viewing Modbus TCP/IP Server Mapping (page 52).
+After you have mapped data attributes from one or more IEDs, you can view the mapped data attributes by right-clicking the project bubble and choosing Modbus TCP/IP Server Mapping.
+See Viewing Modbus TCP/IP Server Mapping (page 47).

-2.9.1 Mapping MMS Messages
+3.3.1 Mapping MMS Messages